I'm loving .NET Core

 Fear not, I’m not turning this into a tirade of PHP criticism.
 I still think PHP definitely can do web development well.

 What I am trying to express here is that .NET Core and C# are raising my general enjoyment when working on code for any given similar application.
 They, directly and indirectly, make my life easier as a developer.
 Once you get a taste for that level of comfort, it’s hard to go back.

 Right away when working on my first .NET Core project I was confronted by a couple of things I could never have in PHP:

 Coming from a loosely typed language, you may think typed languages can get tiresome.
 Even newer languages like Ruby and Python are loosely typed.
 I didn’t really think you’d need it at all before.

-Certainly, when writing C# code, typing absolutely feels quite verbose.
+Certainly, when writing C# code, object typing can feel quite verbose.
 The thing is, in the context of work, when you have the pressure of quickly figuring out and permanently fixing bugs without necessarily knowing the whole application context, types are a true gift to the programmer.

 As an added bonus, I’ve noticed that being forced to use strong typing naturally improves the code I write.
 It’s not that I couldn’t have been able to write the same thing in PHP, it’s that I probably wouldn’t have.

 For instance, there would likely have been logical decisions done by comparing strings in a PHP approach instead of doing an isolation similar to Enums.
-String comparison is often a flimsy way of building application-central logic upon but you don’t really have simple alternatives in PHP.
+String comparison is often a flimsy way of building application-central logic upon, but you don’t really have simple alternatives in PHP 7.

 Native PHP methods are not consistent.
 Even after all these years, I never seem to remember them perfectly when using